What is implantation bleeding?

-Implantation bleeding and spotting happens within 1-2 days after arrival of the blastocyst in the uterus, usually around 9 days after ovulation (dpo), with a range of 6-12 days.
+Implantation bleeding and spotting happens within 1-2 days after the arrival of the blastocyst in the uterus, usually around 9 days after ovulation (DPO), with a range of 6-12 days.
+Implantation happens when the embryo attaches to the uterine lining.
 At that time, the blastocyst is barely visible to the naked eye, probably smaller than the dot above the letter "i".
 Once it happens the blastocyst becomes the "embryo".